 Even if you and your spouse are able to negotiate a financial settlement directly between yourselves, it is vital that you take legal advice on the fairness of the agreement to ensure it will be legally binding.

-We will make sure you are fully supported throughout the process and after it, with help from our network or trusted financial advisors where necessary.
+We will make sure you are fully supported throughout the process and after it is complete, with help from our network of trusted financial advisors where necessary.

 Please refer to our Disclaimer

 For more information on our financial disputes on divorce and civil partnership dissolution services contact a member of our family law team here: email@example.com